raccrompton/BookBuilder/README.md

 <!-- INSTALLATION -->
-### Using BookBuilder if you dont mind installing programming tools like IDEs or Python.
+## Option 2: Using BookBuilder if you dont mind installing programming tools like IDEs or Python.

 This is the fast/most customisable/up to date version and works on all platforms (Windows / Mac / Linux)

 This can seem difficult if you're not a programmer, but don't worry.
 It should only take about 5-10 minutes to get going.